zx80live/gofp/README.md

 Hello functional programming in GO!
 List(2,4)
 ```
+4. Explore this library by the examples which are presented in the following documentation.
+Good luck! :)

 ## Collection API

 Current library supports the following collection types: `Arrays`, `Lists` and `Options`.
 Each type is monad and supports functions such as `Map`, `FlatMap`, `Filter` and etc.